letaprodoit/lapdi-product-code-generator/README.md

 ## USING THE MODULE

-* When creating a product for the first time, leave the product code blank and upon save, a new code will be generated based on your settings.
+* When creating a product for the first time, leave the product code blank and upon save a new code will be generated based on your settings.
+Anytime you leave the product code blank when saving a product, upon save a new product code will be generated based on your settings
-* If you wish to change all of the product codes you currently have in the store, Navigate to Products->Products in Admin area.
+* If you wish to change all of the product codes you currently have in the store:
+** Navigate to Addons -> Manage Addons in Admin area, and click Settings.
+** At the top of the list, click on "Bulk Product Code Generator" ** READ THE INSTRUCTIONS ON SCREEN
+* You can also change a substantial amount of product codes by doing the following:
+** Navigate to Products->Products in Admin area.
 Select all the products you wish to change codes for.
-* At the bottom of the list, click on "Choose Action->Edit Selection"
-* On the popup, unselect all except product code and click "Modify Selected"
-* Leave all the product codes blank and click Save
+** At the bottom of the list, click on "Choose Action->Edit Selection" ** On the popup, unselect all except product code and click "Modify Selected" ** Leave all the product codes blank and upon save a new product codes will be generated based on your settings

 ## REPORTING ISSUES